-Should I Notify the Commissioner of a Personal Data Breach?
+Should I Notify the Commissioner of a Personal Data or Security Breach?

-The DP Law 2020 Article 41 / 42 Personal Data Breach Self-Assessment is for organisations and businesses to determine whether perceived privacy breaches are notifiable and report them to us.
+The DP Law 2020 Article 41 / 42 Personal Data Breach Self-Assessment is for organisations and businesses to determine whether perceived Personal Data breaches are notifiable and report them to us.

-If your organisation has possibly suffered a privacy breach that is likely to cause anyone serious harm, you are legally required to notify us and may also be required to notify affected individuals without undue delay.
+If your organisation has possibly suffered a Personal Data breach that is likely to cause anyone serious harm, you are legally required to notify us, possibly other DP regulators, and you may also be required to notify affected individuals without undue delay.

-If you have already determined that a privacy breach at your organisation is notifiable, or wish to notify us in any case, please complete the Breach Reporting Form below.
+If you have already determined that a PD or security at your organisation is notifiable, or wish to notify us in any case, please complete the Breach Reporting Form below.

 Here is a checklist of what information is required.

-Reporting a security breach is an important part of accountability and transparency, and in certain instances, it is a requirement under the DP Law 2020, Articles 41 and 42.
-If you have determined that your organization has suffered such a breach reportable to the Commissioner of DP, please do so using this form.
+Reporting a Personal Data breach is an important part of accountability and transparency, and in certain instances, it is a requirement under the DP Law 2020, Articles 41 and 42.
+If you have determined that your organization has suffered such a breach that is reportable to the DIFC Commissioner of Data Protection, please do so using this form.
 Note that it will be submitted to the DIFC Portal for notification to the Commissioner through case management.

-If you determine that you are required under Article 42 to notify an individual data subject whose personal data is involved in the breach, please do so separately as this form will not be shared with or reported to them by the Commissioner's Office.
+If you determine that you are required under Article 42 to notify an individual data subject whose Peronal Data is involved in the breach, please do so separately as this form will not be shared with or reported to data subjects by the Commissioner's Office.

 Breach Reporting Form

-If you need to update a privacy breach report you previously submitted to us, you can:
+If you need to update a Personal Data breach report you previously submitted to us, you can: